surma/surma.dev/content/things/cost-of-convenience.md

 ## Learning & fixing

 No matter from whose perspective you are reading this, there is a universal truth: Developers want to build _something_.
 And usually, they want to get it done.
-I feel like more and more engineers in the ecosystem get that, and aim for their abstractions to make many processes a lot simpler and quicker and provide tools tailored to the use case.
-After a bit of reflection, I realized that the problem lied not in the “what” but in the “how”:
+The ecosystem is starting to focus on that more and more, designing abstractions to make many processes simpler and quicker.
+I think that is a good thing, and the problem lies not in the “what” but in the “how”:

-**I got frustrated whenever I had knowledge (specifically Web Platform knowledge) to solve a problem, but the abstraction prevented me from using my knowledge.**
+**I get frustrated whenever I have knowledge (specifically Web Platform knowledge) to solve a problem, but the abstraction prevents me from using my knowledge.**

 By complete coincidence, [Evan You] voiced a similar feeling that week: